MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase3.md

 ms.custom: intune-classic
 ---

-# Microsoft Intune App SDK for Android developer guide
+# Intune App SDK for Android - Get started with MAM
-> [!NOTE]
-> This guide is broken into several distinct stages.
-Start at [Stage 1: Planning the Integration].

 The Microsoft Intune App SDK for Android lets you incorporate Intune app protection policies (also known as **APP** or MAM policies) into your native Java/Kotlin Android app.
 An Intune-managed application is one that is integrated with the Intune App SDK.
 Intune administrators can easily deploy app protection policies to your Intune-managed app when Intune actively manages the app.

+> [!NOTE]
+> This guide is divided into several distinct stages.
+Start by reviewing [Plan the Integration](..\developer\app-sdk-android-phase1.md).

-# Stage 3: Getting Started with MAM
+## Stage 3: Getting Started with MAM

 ## Stage Goals

-* Download the Intune App SDK.
+- Download the Intune App SDK.
-* Learn what files are included in the Intune App SDK.
+- Learn what files are included in the Intune App SDK.
-* Reference the Intune App SDK in your application.
+- Reference the Intune App SDK in your application.
-* Configure the Intune App Gradle Build Plugin OR utilize the command line build tool.
+- Configure the Intune App Gradle Build Plugin OR utilize the command line build tool.
-* Confirm that the Intune App SDK is properly included in your build.
+- Confirm that the Intune App SDK is properly included in your build.

 ## Background